followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxGallery/3 Methods/goToItem(itemIndex_animation).md

 <!--returnType-->Promise<void><!--/returnType-->
 <!--returnDescription-->
-A deferred object resolved after the gallery item has changed.
+A Promise that is resolved after the gallery item has changed.
+It is a [native Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or a [jQuery.Promise](http://api.jquery.com/Types/#Promise) when you use jQuery.
 <!--/returnDescription-->

 <!--fullDescription-->